The Math Hurdle is Psychological and Circumstantial

 Starting Simple Doesn’t Mean Cutting Corners

 It’s easy for experienced tutors to quickly identify many of the gaps in the student’s cumulative knowledge of math – usually within the first few minutes of a tutoring session (see why we don’t do formal assessments here).
-From there, the tutor will start posing simple questions they can easily answer.
-This will usually involve going backwards to previous math lessons – sometimes to previous years.
+From there, the tutor will start posing simple questions the students can easily answer.
+This will usually involve going back to previous math lessons – sometimes to previous years.

 Their attitude slowly changes and their confidence grows.
 These same kids who were once insistent that they “can’t do it” start saying “this is hard but I can figure it out.”